 In 1984, Braden moved to New York City where his first gigs were with the Harper Brothers Quintet and with organist Dr. Lonnie Smith, and then with Betty Carter.
 After touring with the Wynton Marsalis Quintet for over seven months, he recorded with Betty Carter on her Grammy Award-winning album, "Look What I Got" (Verve-Polygram).
 Following gigs in Europe, Japan and the Americas with Tony Williams, Roy Haynes, and many others, Braden was a member of the Freddie Hubbard Quintet from 1989 to 1991, then the Tom Harrell groups from 1993 through 1997.
 Since then he has worked with the Mingus Big Band, Kenny Barron, J. J. Johnson, the Dizzy Gillespie All-Stars, the Carnegie Hall Jazz Band, and others, as well as with his own groups.

-Braden has released 19 CDs as a leader or co-leader, starting with "The Time is Now" in 1991.
-His most recent CD, Luminosity, was released in September 2015 to critical acclaim and excellent radio response.
+Braden has released 20 CDs as a leader or co-leader, starting with "The Time is Now" in 1991.
+His current CD, "Conversations", just released in May 2017 to critical acclaim, is co-led with his longtime friend and colleague, bassist Joris Teepe.
+His most recent solo CD, "Luminosity", was released in September 2015, also to critical acclaim as well as excellent radio response (#3 on the JazzWeek radio chart).
 His previous CDs, "Full Circle" and "Come Together" feature collaborations with stellar vocalists Vanessa Rubin and Julie Michels, respectively.
-On "Big Fun(k) Live", co-led with acclaimed drummer Karl Latham, Braden revisits his Jazz/Funk roots.
+On "Big Fun(k) Live", co-led with powerhouse drummer Karl Latham, Braden revisits his Jazz/Funk roots.
 He soars through the music like a true Jazzman, but the context is highly funky!
 His other CDs run the gamut of straight ahead Jazz, with a variety of tight, grooving ensembles, engaging arrangements and rich original compositions.
 His list of sidemen reads like a Who's Who of Jazz: bassists Christian McBride, Dwayne Burno & Joris Teepe, pianists Benny Green, Julian Joseph, Kenny Werner and Darrell Grant, drummers Carl Allen, Cecil Brooks III, Jeff "Tain" Watts & Billy Hart, saxophonists David "Fathead" Newman, Vincent Herring, and Dave Liebman, trumpeters Terell Stafford, Tom Harrell & Randy Brecker, trombonists Steve Turre and Conrad Herwig, organists Jack McDuff, Kyle Koehler & Larry Goldings, and guitarists Dave Stryker and Russell Malone among many others.